Manchester Victoria station: Expansion

-By the mid-1840s six railway companies operated from the station connecting Manchester to London, Glasgow, Liverpool, Leeds and Sheffield.
-Victoria Station dominated the Long Millgate area and was one of the biggest passenger stations in Britain.
+By the mid-1840s, six railway companies operated from the station connecting Manchester to London, Glasgow, Liverpool, Leeds and Sheffield.
+Victoria station dominated the Long Millgate area and was one of the biggest passenger stations in Great Britain.

 Victoria underwent several phases of expansion as traffic grew.
-In 1865, four bay platforms were built on the eastern side on land reclaimed from the cemetery, and another was built on the western side, a second through platform was built at the northern side, and the station's facilities were expanded by the construction of a new east wing of the station building.
+In 1865, four bay platforms were built on the eastern side on land reclaimed from the cemetery and another was built on the western side; a second through platform was built at the northern side and the station's facilities were expanded by the construction of a new east wing of the station building.
 Two decades later, the L&YR purchased and demolished the workhouse north of the station, and its site was used to build another bay and five through platforms which came into use in 1884.
 That same year, the LNWR opened its own station, Manchester Exchange immediately to the west on the opposite side of the River Irwell, and vacated Victoria.

-Victoria reached its maximum extent of 17 platforms in 1904 when the station was enlarged with extra bay platforms to the south.
+Victoria reached its maximum extent of 17 platforms in 1904, when the station was enlarged with extra bay platforms to the south.
 The present station façade, designed by William Dawes, was built in 1909.
 The cast-iron train sheds behind the façade were 700 yd long.

-Because the station handled large amounts of parcel and newspaper traffic, an overhead parcels carrier system was constructed in 1895.
+An overhead parcels carrier system was constructed in 1895 because the station handled large amounts of parcel and newspaper traffic.
 It consisted of an overhead track which ran in a circuit around the station, upon which electrically powered trolleys ran suspended from the track, operated by airborne attendants.
 A large basket could be raised and lowered from the trolleys to distribute parcels and newspapers across the station.
 The system operated until 1940.

 The L&YR merged with the LNWR on 1 January 1922.
 A year later, the merged company became the largest constituent of the London, Midland and Scottish Railway (LMS).
 From 16 April 1929, Victoria and Exchange station were linked by the westward extension of platform 11 over the Irwell bridge, known as platform "11 Middle", which joined to Exchange's platform 3 to create Europe's longest platform at 2238 ft.
 Crossovers enabled it to accommodate three trains arriving and departing independently.
-Exchange Station closed in 1969 and its services were transferred to Victoria.
+Exchange station closed in 1969 and its services were transferred to Victoria.
 The Exchange Station site opposite the cathedral was for many years used as a car park, until redevelopment of the site began in 2015.

 The station suffered bomb damage during the Manchester Blitz in World War II.
 On 23 December 1940, several bombs hit the station destroying the parcels office, and a large part of the roof over platforms 12 to 16.
 The parcels office was rebuilt, but the damaged parts of the roof were taken down and not replaced.
 The station came into the ownership of British Railways in 1948.